starwolves/space/README.md

 A multi-threaded sci-fi community game server written in Rust with the [Bevy ECS](https://bevyengine.org/) game engine.
 Made to exclusively communicate with the official moddable Space Frontiers client made with the [Godot Engine](https://godotengine.org/).
-This game server is designed to work and scale well on modern processors that have multiple CPU cores.
+This game server is designed to run on modern processors that have multiple CPU cores.

 ### Features
 * Parallelized ECS (Entity Component System) architecture.